La Potiniere Guillane

 While French food is their speciality, they also run popular Thai nights.
 These definitely need booking well in advance.
 For dinners, you are also advised to book well ahead, but lunch may be achievable on shorter notice.
 Overall costs start at £20.50 for a two course lunch, but even a three course lunch with wine would only come to £30-£35.
 Dinner is more expensive.

-The website gives sample menus to let you know the kind of food on offer, but obviously choices will vary by season and availability.
+gives sample menus to let you know the kind of food on offer, but obviously choices will vary by season and availability.
 There is adequate parking for all patrons.
 The restaurant is easily accessible.